aenache99/itp-stackoverflowlite/README.md

 1. Database: NoSQL (Serverless MongoDB):

-Scalability: NoSQL databases like MongoDB are highly scalable, allowing your application to handle a large number of users and data without major changes to the database structure.
+Scalability: MongoDB is highly scalable, allowing the application to handle a large number of users and data without major changes to the database structure.

 Flexibility: NoSQL databases are schema-less, providing flexibility in data modeling, which can be helpful when dealing with diverse user-generated content.

 Ease of use: MongoDB Atlas is a fully managed database service, which means you don't have to worry about managing the database infrastructure.
 Though it comes with the usual disadvantages of a managed service, such as limited customization.

+Easy scaling: MongoDB Atlas allows to easily scale the database, which is essential for a growing application.

 2. Backend: Node.js, Express.js